PRACTICAL POINTERS

 9-11 BLOOD LIPID CONCENTRATIONS AND RISK OF MYOCARDIAL INFARCTION

 As in the West, Algerians who survived a MI, had higher total cholesterol and LDL-cholesterol, and lower HDL-cholesterol than controls.
 However, concentrations rarely reached the levels usually considered when instituting treatment in Western countries.
-The ratio of total-c/HDL-c, and of LDL-c/HDL-c, as in the West were similarly elevated.
-These ratios are therefore good predictors of risk, irrespective of nationality.
+The ratio of total-c/HDL-c, and of

 Practical point: A ratio has greater predictive value than total-cholesterol or LDL-cholesterol alone.
 Total cholesterol levels alone may be very misleading.